kubuntu-team/kubuntu-manual/README.md

 To contribute to the Kubuntu Manual, you can either create a pull request on GitHub, or send patch mail to [kubuntu-devel@lists.ubuntu.com](mailto:kubuntu-devel@lists.ubuntu.com) and prefix the subject with `[Kubuntu Manual Pull Request]`.

-We take simple fixes like grammar, spelling all the way to translations!
+We take simple fixes like grammar, spelling, translations, and new pages!

+For how we format the pages look at RST-Template.rst as a starting point.

 ***
 Helpful Links::